mithril-security/blindai/docs/index.md

 ________________________________________________________

 <font size="5"><span style="font-weight: 200">
-An AI privacy solution to query models, while ensuring your data remains confidential every step of the way!
+A data privacy solution for Large Language Model deployment, ensuring user data remains confidential at all times!
 </font></span>

 ## What is BlindAI?
 ________________________________________________________

-**BlindAI** is an **open-source solution** to query and deploy AI models while **guaranteeing data privacy**.
-The querying of models is done via our **easy-to-use Python library**.
+**BlindAI** is a **privacy solution** allowing developers to deploy their **Large Language Models** (LLM) applications while **keeping** their **data confidential**.

-Data sent by users to the AI model is kept **confidential at all times** by hardware-enforced **Trusted Execution Environments**.
+Data sent by users to these models are kept **confidential at all times** by hardware-enforced **Trusted Execution Environments**.
 We explain how they keep data and models safe in detail [here](docs/getting-started/confidential_computing.md).

 **BlindAi** consists of:

-- **BlindAI API**: for querying popular AI models hosted by Mithril Security (with BlindAI Core running under the hood).
-Its a Python library 🐍.
+- **BlindAI API**: A Python library 🐍 for querying popular LLM models hosted by Mithril Security.

-- **BlindAI Core**: for hosting your own BlindAI server instance in order to securely deploy your own models.
-It comes in two parts: a privacy-friendly **server** coded in **Rust** 🦀 using **Intel SGX** (Intel Software Guard Extensions) 🔒 and **AWS Nitro Enclaves** 🌪️ to ensure your data stays safe and an easy-to-use **Python client SDK** 🐍.

-You can find our more about BlindAI and BlindAI.Core [here](docs/getting-started/blindai_structure.md).
+- **BlindAI CLI (coming soon)**: An easy-to-use CLI tool for application deployment in highly isolated environments called secure enclaves.

 > You can check out [the code on our GitHub](https://github.com/mithril-security/blindai/).